WCCA board, leaders begin strategic plan drafts to map out college's direction as listening tour concludes

 The board of governors and leadership are focused on developing a quality and detailed strategic plan to support the needs of the communities with a focus on maintaining relevancy and also attracting the next president.

-"The other thing this is going to allow us to do we said is really develop a good strategic plan for two reasons: one is so we can be relevant to our service area, but the other thing, and this is key, as we're hiring our new president, this will be one of the gauges that we use in hiring, knowing what our strategic plan is and where we need to go."
+“The other thing this is going to allow us to do is really develop a good strategic plan for two reasons: one is so we can be relevant to our service area, but the other thing — and this is key, as we’re hiring our new president — this will be one of the gauges that we use in hiring, knowing what our strategic plan is and where we need to go.”

 Marrin said college officials want to be a position for a good hand-off with most of these items in place before the next president starts.